airbytehq/terraform-provider-airbyte/docs/resources/source_aws_cloudtrail.md

 - `aws_key_id` (String) AWS CloudTrail Access Key ID.
 See the <a href="https://docs.airbyte.com/integrations/sources/aws-cloudtrail">docs</a> for more information on how to obtain this key.
 - `aws_region_name` (String) The default AWS Region to use, for example, us-west-1 or us-west-2.
 When specifying a Region inline during client initialization, this property is named region_name.
 - `aws_secret_key` (String) AWS CloudTrail Access Key ID.
 See the <a href="https://docs.airbyte.com/integrations/sources/aws-cloudtrail">docs</a> for more information on how to obtain this key.

+Optional:

-- `source_type` (String) must be one of ["aws-cloudtrail"]
+- `start_date` (String) Default: "1970-01-01"
-- `start_date` (String) The date you would like to replicate data.
+The date you would like to replicate data.
 Data in AWS CloudTrail is available for last 90 days only.
 Format: YYYY-MM-DD.